 Nearly nine hours into the hijacking and hostage crisis, the French government ordered GIGN to move.
 35 GIGN operators took off from Paris to fly to Palma De Mallorca in Spain to wait for further orders.
 The French government couldn’t persuade the Algerian government to accept help from the GIGN.

 From Algeria to Marseilles

-When the Air France Flight 8969 landed in Marseille, the negotiators immediately started negotiations with the terrorists.
+When Air France Flight 8969 landed in Marseille, the negotiators immediately started negotiations with the terrorists.
 As they took their time, GIGN started planning the daring raid.
 They examined the plane for possible entry points and did the basic check for booby traps.
 They also placed listening devices on the plane chassis.
-The official negotiations continued for hours and the terrorist got impatient and wanted to take off again and leave Marseilles.
+The official negotiations continued for hours, and the terrorist got impatient and wanted to take off again and leave Marseilles.

 Greenlight for GIGN

 In the late afternoon of December 26, 1994, at 1645 hours, the terrorist got impatient.
 They opened one of the plane doors and started shooting at the control tower.
 The GIGN was given the green light, fearing the terrorists would kill more hostages.